SILENCE-SIMSOOL/SilenceUtils/README.md

 | --------------------------------------------------- | ----------------------------------------------- | -------------------------------- |
 | [Skyhanni](https://github.com/hannibal002/SkyHanni) | Helpful features for Diana events and The Rift. | Causes severe performance drops. |

-## ✨ Mods Originally Created by Silence Util
+## ✨ Mods Originally Created by SilenceUtil

 These are the **first mods developed by Silence Util**.